JasperFx/wolverine/docs/guide/command-bus.md

 <sup><a href='https://github.com/JasperFx/wolverine/blob/main/src/Samples/DocumentationSamples/MessagingConfigurationExamples.cs#L104-L115' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_localtransportapp' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-Calling `IMessagePublisher.Send(new Message2())` would publish the message to the local "important" queue.
+Calling `IMessageBus.SendAsync(new Message2())` would publish the message to the local "important" queue.